Logging: Clearcutting

 Clearcutting, or clearfelling, is a method of harvesting that removes essentially all the standing trees in a selected area.
 Depending on management objectives, a clearcut may or may not have reserve trees left to attain goals other than regeneration, including wildlife habitat management, mitigation of potential erosion or water quality concerns.
 Silviculture objectives for clearcutting, (for example, healthy regeneration of new trees on the site) and a focus on forestry distinguish it from deforestation.
 Other methods include shelterwood cutting, group selective, single selective, seed-tree cutting, patch cut, and retention cutting.

-Logging methods
+Other logging methods

 The above operations can be carried out by different methods, of which the following three are considered industrial methods:

 / stem-only harvesting

 Trees are felled and then delimbed and topped at the stump.
 The log is then transported to the landing, where it is bucked and loaded on a truck.
 This leaves the slash (and the nutrients it contains) in the cut area, where it must be further treated if wild land fires are of concern.